Quotes From A Christmas Carol

 4. "Mankind was my business.
 The common welfare was my business; charity, mercy, forbearance, and benevolence, were, all, my business."

 This profound statement, uttered by the transformed Scrooge, represents the culmination of his journey.
 It signifies a complete shift in his values and priorities, from self-interest to a dedication to the well-being of others.
-It's a powerful articulation of social responsibility and a call to action for everyone to engage with the needs of their community.
+In practice, it's a powerful articulation of social responsibility and a call to action for everyone to engage with the needs of their community.
 The quote highlights the interconnectedness of humanity and emphasizes the importance of collective responsibility.

 5. "I will honour Christmas in my heart, and try to keep it all the year."